cornellbiowiki/cornellbiowiki.github.io/which_class.md

 ### Concentration Requirements

-In addition to the core requirements, every physics major must complete a concentration.
+In addition to the core requirements, every biology major must complete a concentration.
 You can choose to do either an inner concentration within the physics department, or you can choose to do a concentration in any other field of your choosing.
 Below is more information on concentration requirements.

 <img src="/imgs/concentrations.png">